wabbajack-tools/mod-lists/Viva_New_Vegas/readme.md

         *   (2) a <strong><em>separate</em> </strong>[📁]<strong> <code>FalloutNV_backup.exe</code></strong>.

     From now on, you will be starting the game with <strong><code>FalloutNV.exe</code></strong> from <em>Mod Organizer 2</em> (which Wabbajack automatically installed inside your <em>Viva New Vegas </em>folder).
-    *   Double click New Vegas Tick Fix in the left pane of MO2.
+    *   Double click New Vegas Tick Fix Performance ini in the left pane of MO2.
 In the INI Files tab click on NVSE\Plugins\NVTF.ini.
-Set **iMaxFPSTolerance** to 1 less than your monitor's refresh rate
+Set **iMaxFPSTolerance** to 2 less than your monitor's refresh rate

 <h2>Capping FPS</h2>
 <h3>NVIDIA GPU USERS</h3>